plone/plone.testing/README.txt

     relevant layers and helpers are in the module ``plone.testing.ztk``.
 ``z2``
     Zope 2 testing.
-Depends on the ``Zope2`` egg, which includes all the dependences of the Zope 2 application server.
+Depends on the ``Zope2`` egg, which includes all the dependencies of the Zope 2 application server.
 The relevant layers and helpers are in the module ``plone.testing.z2``

 Adding a test buildout to your package